Codigos-de-Guerra/Gremlins/README.md

 # Enter repo:
 $ cd Gremlins

-# To compile the whole project and also generate documentation, insert 'make' inside root of path:
+# To compile the whole project, insert 'make' inside of path's root:
 $ make

+# To generate file documentation, insert 'make docs' inside of path's root:
+$ make docs

 # To clean up all remaining trash data and files, such as the binary ones, insert 'make clean':
 $ make clean